expo/expo/guides/Updating the ExpoKit Package For Ejected Android Projects and Turtle.md

 # Updating Prebuilt Android Packages For Turtle

 This document will guide you through the process of creating a new version of prebuilt Android packages which are used in Turtle.
-Instructions for creating a versioned snapshot of Expo SDK solely for Expo client's use, see `Creating Versioned Expo SDK for Android` doc.
+For instructions for creating a versioned snapshot of Expo SDK solely for Expo Go's use, see `Creating Versioned Expo SDK for Android` doc.

 1. **Update AARs in local Maven repo**